tirdadc/tirdadc.github.io/source/blog/2016-12-07-optimizing-phusion-passenger-settings.html.markdown

 max app processes  = (4096 x 0.5) / 100 = 20.48
 ```

-In this case, I'm running two applications on the same server, so I could potentially adjust [PassengerMaxInstancesPerApp](https://www.phusionpassenger.com/library/config/apache/reference/#passengermaxinstancesperapp) to control the maximum number of processes per application based on their importance.

 You can alter this setting in wherever you're configuring Phusion Passenger (in my case `/etc/apache2/apache2.conf`):

 ```